In the Land of Pasaquan: The Story of Eddie Owens Martin

 Opening Reception: Friday, January 5, 5:30-8:30 p.m.

 Eddie Owens Martin (1908-1986), who, in his later years, referred to himself as St. EOM, was the creator of Pasaquan.
 This visionary artist, who had no formal training, reveled in the intuitive creative art process.
-St. EOM was influenced by many artistic traditions, including Mesoamerican, Africa, and eastern art, but the content of his work was constructed from utopian visions.
+St. EOM was influenced by many artistic traditions, including Mesoamerican, African and eastern art, but the content of his work was constructed from utopian visions.

 Pasaquan is a seven-acre art environment that consists of six major structures, more than 900 feet of painted masonry fence, painted totems, decorative walkways, sculptures, and other art and artifacts in southwest Georgia’s Marion County.
 Pasaquan is considered among the most important visionary art environments in the United States.
 Nearly 30 years after the artist’s death—long after the brightly painted masonry had begun to fade literally and figuratively—the Kohler Foundation, the Pasaquan Preservation Society and Columbus State University partnered to bring this extraordinary art environment back to life.